-With time deadlines, money pressures, last minute loan request for more information and just the overall stress of buying a home, it easy for a buyer to underestimate the importance of just one thing.
+With time deadlines, money pressures, last minute loan requests for more information and just the overall stress of buying a home, it easy for a buyer to underestimate the importance of having additional home inspections.

-No Matter What – Get The Most Important Inspection
+No Matter What Get The Most Important Inspection – A basic Home Inspection

-The key inspection that ever buyer should obtain is a home inspection.
-It provides a third party, unbiased inspection of the home that will point out an un-emotional view of the homes condition.
-This may be the only inspection that is needed in many cases.
+The key inspection that every home buyer should obtain is a basic home inspection.
+It provides a third party, unbiased inspection of the home that will point out a non emotional view of the home’s condition.
+The standard home inspection may be the only inspection that is needed in many cases.

-Other types of inspections that may be wise will differ from home to home, geographic area to geographic area, what the home inspection reveals and on what you see.
-There are areas in the US that do not have Radon issues, therefore no Radon inspection would be needed; but in other areas of the country Radon is a serious concern and a Radon inspection would be needed.
+Other types of inspections that may be wise will differ from home to home, geographic area to geographic area, what the initial home inspection reveals and items you may notice viewing the property.
+For example, there are areas in the United States that have high radon levels so it would be prudent to have one of those inspections performed whereas in other areas of the US have little to no Radon gas so it is not relevant.

 Other Types of Inspections